TKRArvind/FloatingPoint_Calculator/README.md

 ## A. Main Functions:

 ### 1. Addition *@FLPADD*
-  It computes the addition of two floating point numbers given ashex numbers like 0xABCD/0xabcd.
+  This function computes the addition of two floating point numbers given ashex numbers like 0xABCD/0xabcd.
 It also needs width of the exponent the given floating point has as it can vary.
 It doesn't require any specification on the number of bits the floating point has i.e 32,16 bit.
 It automaticallly considers the N bit from the given Hex and computes the addition for the given exponent width. \
 	`FLP.py --add -exponentWidth 5 --floata 0x0000 --floatb 0x0000`

 ### 2. Subtraction *@FLPADD*
-   It computes the difference of two floating point numbers.
-It has all the features the addition has. \
+   The same addition function when given *'sign as 1'* computes the difference of two floating point numbers. \
 	 `FLP.py -s -ew 5 -fa 0x0000 -fb 0x0000`

 ### 3. Float to Decimal Conversion *@FLP2DEC*